UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/a1_control_base.md

 ## 0. Install Isaac-gym and test venv

-If you do not have Isaac installed please see the [Isaacgym Dev](../Development/Isaac) section.
+If you do not have Isaacgym installed please see the [Dev/Isaac](../Development/Isaac#isaac-gym) page.

 ## 1. Clone this repo, create venv, and install dependencies